aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 ## COMPLETE INITIAL ENVIRONMENT CONFIGURATION

 In this section, you will perform configuration in the console for CloudTrail logging, CloudWatch Logs and a CloudWatch Alarm.

+___Complete all the steps below unless they are marked "optional".
+Use left arrow to expand sections marked with "(expand for details)".___

 <details>
 <summary><strong>CREATE A TRAIL WITH THE CLOUDTRAIL CONSOLE (expand for details)